Gravitational-wave tails of memory: Solution of the wave equation at cubic order

 The case $k=2$ is well known \cite{BD92,B98quad,B98tail}, and for the asymptotic limit reads

 where we could have dropped the finite part prescription and set $B=0$, because in this case the inverse d'Alembertian integral is convergent.
 However, because of the potential appearance of single poles due to our recursion formula \eqref{eq:kReducingIdentityTails}, we will also need the corresponding formula with an extra factor $B^{-1}$ multiplying the source term.
-We give here the relevant formula without proof:
+The relevant formula reads

+which can be obtained from (A2) of \cite{B98quad} by taking straightforwardly the finite part (since the integral converges) and expanding when $r \rightarrow +\infty $.